ethannicholas/panda-old/docs/nonNullability.md

 It probably is not surprising that this code compiles fine when assertions are enabled.
 We clearly can't reach the `processWidget(widget)` statement with a `null` widget.
 It may be a bit more surprising that this code still compiles when assertions are disabled.
-This is because assertions should only be turned off for production code, and disabling assertions reflects your confidence that no assertion failures will actually occur.
-You are, in effect, asking the compiler to trust you that these checks aren't necessary and will all succeed.
-Given the assumption that this assertion will succeed, the `processWidget(widget)` compiles without error.
+As any code that would fail an assertion or otherwise generate a safety error is allowed to invoke undefined behavior when safety checks are disabled, the compiler can simply assume that all assertions pass when safety checks are off.

 In addition to proving that the value is non-`null`, or asserting that the value is non-`null`, you may simply [cast](operators.html#cast) the nullable type to